- ACRONYMS AND DEFINITIONS

 - Summary

-- In the placebo comparison trials above, Saxenda improved weight loss over placebo by about 4 - 6%, and the effect persisted for up to 3 years.
-In the 68-week head-to-head trial with Wegovy (STEP 8 trial), Saxenda was clearly inferior to Wegovy with weight loss of 6.4% and 15.8%, respectively.
+- In the trials above, Saxenda enhanced weight loss by 4 - 6% compared to placebo, and the effect persisted for up to 3 years.
+In the 68-week STEP 8 trial, Saxenda was clearly inferior to Wegovy, with weight loss of 6.4% and 15.8%, respectively.

 - Two other studies have shown enhanced weight loss with Saxenda.
-In the 56-week SCALE Diabetes trial that enrolled overweight diabetics, Saxenda increased weight loss by 4% when compared to placebo, but weight loss was only enhanced by 1.3% compared to Victoza (liraglutide 1.8 mg).
+In the 56-week SCALE Diabetes trial that enrolled overweight diabetics, Saxenda increased weight loss by 4% when compared to placebo, but it was only slightly better than Victoza (difference of 1.3%).
 [PMID 26284720] In another trial, patients who lost an average of 29 pounds after an 8-week low-calorie diet were randomized to Saxenda or placebo +/- exercise for 1 year.
 Patients in the Saxenda + exercise group lost an additional 7.5 pounds, whereas patients in the placebo + exercise group gained back 4.4 pounds.
 [PMID 33951361]

 - Overview